borysonline/borysonline.github.io/src/content/app-privacy/chromamate.md

 thirdParties: []
 ---

-# Privacy Policy for ChromoMate
+# Privacy Policy for ChromaMate

 **Effective Date: December 28, 2025**
 **Last Updated: December 28, 2025**

 ## 1. Our Privacy Commitment

-ChromoMate is designed with privacy as a core principle.
-We believe color picking should be a private activity, and we've built ChromoMate to respect your privacy completely.
+ChromaMate is designed with privacy as a core principle.
+We believe color picking should be a private activity, and we've built ChromaMate to respect your privacy completely.

-**Key Statement: ChromoMate collects NO personal data from your device or activity.**
+**Key Statement: ChromaMate collects NO personal data from your device or activity.**

 ## 2. Information We Do NOT Collect

-ChromoMate does NOT collect, store, or transmit:
+ChromaMate does NOT collect, store, or transmit:

 - ❌ Your location or GPS data
 - ❌ Your contacts or call history